 2. Hiring Chinese employees after forming a company – WFOE

-Before recruiting staffs in China, you must first create your own WFOE, which takes about 2-6 months to complete.
+Before recruiting staffs in China, you must first create your own WFOE, which takes about 2-6 months to complete China company formation process.
 Since different business practices in China necessitate different licenses, the entire process may take much longer.
 It is very important to find an experienced agency for you to set up a company.

 After your WFOE is completely operational, you must first set up your company’s social security and housing fund accounts, after which you will begin recruiting employees and managing their monthly payroll and mandatory benefits.

 3. Hiring your Employees under a Representative office- Ro

 Many foreign investors prefer to setting up a representative office in China first.
 It is essential to understand that Chinese representative offices are not permitted to hire employees directly.
 Hire employees in China a licensed China dispatch/PEO and employment agency is the only way to ensure compliance.

 4. Hiring staff in China through your local supplier or partner

 This can also be an opportunity if you can locate a local supplier or partner who is willing to hire employees in China for you.
 However, you must ensure that your local supplier or partner is properly managing your employees’ payroll and employment; if they are not, your employees’ experiences and feelings will be extremely negative, prompting them to leave the job.

 Things you need to know before hiring in China.

 In practice, employer will sign a fixed term contract with their employee.
 However, when it goes to the third time renewal of the contract, then the contract becomes to a permanent contact.